pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

     };
 })();
 ```
-The module pattern is a special case of the singletone pattern, so there can be just one instance of the `counter` module.
-This is accomplished by immediate invocation of function (IIFE) which returns an object that contains references to the public functions and assigns it to a global variable, in our case `counter`.
+The module pattern is a special case of the singleton pattern, so there can be just one instance of the `counter` module.
+This is accomplished by the immediate invocation of function (IIFE) which returns an object that contains references to the public functions and assigns it to a global variable, in our case `counter`.
 We can call functions of the `counter` module in the same we did on the `myCounter` object, so we could have, for instance, the following code:

 ``` JavaScript
 counter.increment(1);